Korea - a land of opportunity...

 Which TESOL course for EPIK?

 The coveted EPIK positions are becoming more competitive.
 To stand the best chance of success, you will need to have a 20 hour in-class component as part of your TESOL course.
-At GE, we have just the course.
-Our combined online and in-class TESOL programme means you can get TESOL qualified and gain practical experience right where you are.
+At Global English TESOL, we have just the course.
+Our combined 120-hour online and in-class TESOL means you can get qualified and gain practical experience right where you are.

 What are you waiting for?
 Your Korea adventure starts here!